Canon M100 vs Nikon D3000

 It is notable that the M100 offers wifi support, while the D3000 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the M100 and the D3000 have been discontinued, but can regularly be found used on eBay.
+Both the M100 and the D3000 have been discontinued, but can regularly be found used on ebay.
 The D3000 was replaced by the Nikon D3100, while the M100 was followed by the Canon M200.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the M100 and D3000 can be found, respectively, in the Canon M100 Manual (free pdf) or the online Nikon D3000 Manual.

 So what is the bottom line?
 Is the Canon M100 better than the Nikon D3000 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.